By Lawyers For Lawyers

 The County Court’s injunctive power is unlimited.

-However, this is not the place to make an urgent application for an injunction.
-If you are in that position approach the Supreme Court.
-See the Step-by-Step Guide to the Supreme Court which provides commentary and precedents in relation to injunctions.
+Otherwise you can also approach the Supreme Court Practice Court.
+See the Step-by-Step Guide to the Supreme Court, which provides commentary and precedents in relation to injunctions.

 The Court may grant an interlocutory injunction, before or after the commencement of a proceeding: r 4.08, r 38.01.